DusanthanSivarajah/POS-FCS-Project/README.md

 Point of Service system written in python

 Hello Readers !!
-This was a project done by yours Truely, Dusanthan Sivarajah!!
+This is a project done by yours Truely, Dusanthan Sivarajah!!

 Within this repository, you can find the following: